kushalkolar/MESmerize/source/user_guides/plots/kshape.rst

 **Bottom left:** Plot of a random sample of input data from a cluster.

 **Center:** Plot of cluster mean and either confidence interval, standard deviation, or neither.
-Uses on `seaborn.lineplot <https://seaborn.pydata.org/generated/seaborn.lineplot.html>`_
+Uses `seaborn.lineplot <https://seaborn.pydata.org/generated/seaborn.lineplot.html>`_

 **Right:** Proportions plot.
 Exactly the same as :ref:`plot_Proportions`.